 For example, if your percentage is 80%, this means your score is 80 by a fraction of a hundred.
-But if your Percentile is 80, it means your scores are better, compared to 80% of the students who attended the exam.
+But if your Percentile is 80, it means your scores are better than 80% of the students who attended the exam.
 Hence, not to get confused between percentage and Percentile.

 SAT percentile depends on where your score is, between the score range.
-The score ranges from 400 to 1600, 400 is the least, and 1600 is the "the perfect score."
+The score ranges from 400 to 1600, 400 is the least, and 1600 is the "perfect score."
 The higher your score range, the higher your Percentile. this shows the specific percentage of the people you performed better.